kanishkarj/Domus/readme.md

 # Domus

-This pproject was to help  dicovery.
+This pproject was to help  dicovery - a brilliant project.